Application to Receive Credit

 Depending on whether or not your employer has hosted BYU-Idaho interns before, the Academic Discovery Center may contact you about having your employer create a "master agreement," a contract made by the employer, the student and BYU-Idaho.
 It is your responsibility to ensure this happens quickly.

 - The entire class will be conducted through I-Learn.
 You'll find a syllabus on I-Learn outlining course policies and procedures.
 Deadlines on assignments are strictly enforced.

-- The approval process can take anywhere from several days to several weeks, depending on the number of students applying for internships and how quickly you respond to instruction you receive from Sister Bair and the ADC.
+- The approval process can take anywhere from several days to several weeks, depending on the number of students applying for internships and how quickly you respond to instruction you receive from Sister Bair and the internship office.
 Nontraditional internships—including those that are remote, on campus, outside of the United States, or entrepreneurial in nature—may require additional paperwork and approval and therefore, time.
 Please be patient and considerate of those who are helping approve your internship.
 Impatience, entitlement and rudeness will not be tolerated and could result in a deduction in your COMM.
 498R grade.